Induction and Recursion Principles in a Higher-Order Quantitative Logic for Probability: Omitted proofs of Section

-\begin{proof}[Proof of Theorem~\ref{thm:SemIndependence} (Independence of the choice of derivation)] The non-expansiveness of the maps is clear from the above definitions.
+The non-expansiveness of the maps is clear from the above definitions.
 However, as discussed in Remark~\ref{rem:independence}, to formally prove that the semantics is independent of the choice of derivation, we must be able to infer the types of subterms in a judgment $\hastype{\Gamma}{t}{A}$ solely from the information in $\Gamma$, $t$, $A$.
 This is not possible with the informal syntax presented in Section~\ref{sec:calculus}.
 For instance, as illustrated by the two derivations below, the subterm $u$ in $\hastype{\Gamma}{\pi_1\tuple{t,u}}{A}$ can have any type:

 This is a well-known issue in semantics, and the standard solution is to annotate terms with additional information to prevent ambiguities like the one above.
-The \emph{official} syntax of the calculus, which avoids such problems, is presented below (the typing rules in Figure~\ref{fig:typingrules} are implicitly updated accordingly) ---the syntax of for logical predicates presented in Section~\ref{sec:logic} does not require modifications.
+The \emph{official} syntax of the calculus, which avoids such problems, is presented below (the typing rules in Figure~\ref{fig:typingrules} are implicitly updated accordingly) ---the syntax for logical predicates presented in Section~\ref{sec:logic} does not require modifications.
 [4]{\mathsf{app}_{#1,#2}(#3,#4)}

 Note, however, that although the syntax has been enriched with type information, this is not sufficient to ensure unique derivations.
 The issue arises because a context $\Gamma$ can be split as a sum $\Gamma_1+\Gamma_2$ in multiple ways.
 The two derivations below illustrate this ambiguity clearly: